Son La Restaurant: Vo Trong Nghia Opens Up the Son La Province of Vietnam to Tourists

 Side-bar-footer-forum

 Situated in the northern region of Vietnam, Son La province is an area bursting with ethnic culture and untouched natural beauty, such as vibrant forests and stunning mountain panoramas.
-Despite its rich cultural heritage and natural splendor, there were minimal accommodations or developments for tourists, which led to its lack of recognition as a destination.
-The Son La restaurant, with a capacity to serve 750 guests, marks the inception of a fresh hotel complex in the city center.
-It represents Vo Trong Nghia Architects' endeavor to unveil the untapped tourism capacity of Son La.
+Despite its rich cultural heritage and natural splendour, there were minimal accommodations or developments for tourists, which led to its lack of recognition as a destination.

 To adopt to the tropical monsoon climate which in the wet season is hot with high humidity and strong rains and a more temperate but still hot dry season – the building is composed of 8 separate stone buildings and an open air bamboo dining hall to supply both contained air-conditioned rooms and comfortable exterior dining.

 The stone buildings provide multiple entrances to the dining hall and multiple framed views out from the external dining area.
-The various height of the buildings and trees on the roof provide a vertical landscaped view from the outside.
+The various heights of the buildings and trees on the roof provide a vertical landscaped view from the outside.
 The locally sourced stone walls quarried about 10 km from the site, provide texture and integrate the building with the surrounding mountainous landscape.

 Shear loads on the structure are braced by 10 layered crossed bamboo beams that are connected to the stone boxes.
 The ceiling is made of the local thatch called “vot” and transparent composite roof sheeting that covers the roof above it.
 Skylights open between the columns to fill the space with soft light.